 Fridge Magnet Waco Mammoth National Monument Texas USA TX Travel Souvenir Collection for Gift Home Decoration Office WhiteboardWaco Mammoth National Monument T-ShirtWaco Mammoth National Monument Texas 4×5 inch National Park Sticker Decal

 How these animals all died together in this specific location is still a mystery.

-Researchers have found that they didn’t all die at the same time.
-Instead, there were 3 different fatal events occurring years apart that each killed some of the animals.
+Researchers don’t believe that they all died at the same time.
+Instead, there is evidence of 3 different fatal events, occurring years apart, that each killed some of the animals.